Gark/PostTraumaticRecoveryAIAssistant/README.md

 One of the existing use cases: knee recovery exercise:

 1. An app detects the pose of a patient and instructs him with action.
 Instructions could be placed on the display of the phone or tablet.
 ![](assets/recovery_1.jpg)
-sound and or counter.

 2. When a patient made one of the rep exercises in proper way the app notify him with sound and or counter.
 ![](assets/recovery_2.jpg)